min2ha/ukwa-site/content/target/32649/index.en.md

   "start_date": "2015-11-17T09:00:00Z"
 }

-# Centre for Scottish Culture | Exploring the ongoing impact of Scottish innovation & creativity

 The Centre for Scottish Culture includes members of the School of Humanities, Duncan of Jordanstone College of Art and Design (DJCAD), and other departments at the University of Dundee.